Reviews You Can Rely On

 Can't turn off side lights

 The Cygolite Metro 400, with 60 more lumens, is one of the best value lights we tested.
-See our complete review of the best bike lights to compare all of the models tested.
-See it ranked against other top products in our article on the best bike lights.
+See our complete review of bike lights to compare all of the models tested.
+See it ranked against other top products in our review of bike lights.

 Compare to Similar Products